kristinemlarson/gnssrefl/docs/pages/shortcourse2023.md

 - How to Run the Code (KL)  and https://gnss-reflections.org Video???

 Day 2
-- Cryosphere: Snow accumulation (Felipe?), ice sheets (beg David Shean?
-Alison Banwell?),
+- Cryosphere: Snow accumulation (I could do it), ice sheets (beg David Shean?),
-- permafrost would need Lin Liu in the right time zone
-- Soil Moisture : could Clara provide some background ?
-Maybe she has something on her youtube channel (KL)
+- Soil Moisture : re-use her youtube channel video https://www.youtube.com/watch?v=ntnqD5O8LLo

 Day 3
-Richard Ray  ???
+Simon Williams, Richard Ray  ???
 Overview on what is important ???
+What are the important corrections (Simon) What needs to be done. influence of antennas, L2C vs L2p (e.g.), receivers, multi-GNSS, H, Hdot, how long is the arc, etc.

+- Water : lakes (Rebecca)
+- Rivers (Makan?)
-- Water : lakes (Rebecca) rivers (Makan?), tides  (Simon) Zulfikar could give experience from Indonesia?
+- tides  (Simon)

+Maybe ?Zulfikar could give experience from Indonesia?

 Day 4
 - What makes a good site?